lnsayer/my-website/_posts/2024-04-02-First Machine Learning Project: Classification With The Titanic Dataset.md

 This was my first end-to-end machine learning project on the famous Titanic dataset.
 It is a classification problem in which we predict which passengers survived the sinking of the Titanic.
 I have implemented several machine learning techniques during this project and gained a respectable position in the leaderboard, within the top 7.3% of users.
 This project is particularly interesting because it demonstrates the biases which machine learning models can exhibit.
 Cover photo [1]

 This notebook also serves as a guide for people new to machine learning.
 Please do not hesitate to get in contact if you have any questions, or even more so if you spot anything incorrect!
+The full notebook for the project can be found here: https://github.com/lnsayer/kaggle-projects/blob/main/final-titanic-notebook.ipynb.

 ### What we will cover:
 1. Data exploration and visualisation